 You don’t need to hightail it to New England to experience the splendor of fall’s annual explosion of color.
 Plenty of forested spots in the West put on their own stunning displays in nuanced shades of yellow, red, and gold.
 Even California has something to offer.
 Click the following links for suggestions: Where to See Fall Color in the West | Fall color road trip in Utah

 Like pumpkins, apples are a sure sign of autumn’s arrival.
-Enjoy them every which way at Apple Hill in Placerville, California, an idyllic setting for dozens of farms and apple orchards.
-In Washington state, BelleWood Acres in Lynden is a u-pick paradise with multiple apple varieties and a train that takes visitors through the orchards.
-Or take home gobs of sweet Jonagolds from nearby Apple Creek Orchards, which opens Oct.
-1. Can't wait?
+Enjoy them every which way at Apple Hill in Placerville, California, an idyllic setting with dozens of farms and apple orchards.
+In Washington state, Bellewood Farms in Lynden is a u-pick paradise with multiple apple varieties and a train that takes visitors through the orchards.
+Or take home gobs of sweet Jonagolds from nearby Apple Creek Orchards.
+(Click here for opening day updates).
+Can't wait?
 Pick up a slice of pie on the way.

 Coffee is a year-round delight, but there’s something extra cozy about sipping your favorite coffee drink from a real mug in a local coffee shop.
 Take fifteen minutes to sip, savor, and relax at one of these top coffee shops in the West.
 If your favorite mug is the one you find at home, try this easy recipe for a pumpkin spice latte.
 Rather skip the caffeine altogether in favor of something scrumptious?
 These beloved bakeries won’t disappoint.